abeleinin/Metal-Puzzles/README.md

 ![Metal Puzzles Logo](/metal_puzzles.png)

-If you're interested in learning GPU programming on an Apple Silicon computer, this is a great repository for you!
-Whether you're new to GPU programming or have exerpience with CUDA, these puzzles provide an accessible way to learn GPU programming on Apple Silicon.
+GPUs have become crucial in machine learning due to their ability to process data on a massively parallel scale.
+While it's possible to become an expert in machine learning without writing any GPU code, building intuition is challenging when you're only working through layers of abstraction.
+Additionally, as models grow more complex, the need for developers to write efficient, high-performance kernels (GPU functions) becomes increasingly important to fully leverage the power of modern hardware.

+Whether you're new to GPU programming or have exerpience with CUDA, the following puzzles provide a straightforward way to learn on an Apple Silicon computer.
 In the following exercises, you'll use the `mx.fast.metal_kernel()` function from Apple's [mlx](https://github.com/ml-explore/mlx) framework, which allows you to write custom Metal kernels through a Python/C++ API.
-The function takes a `source` string, which defines the Metal kernel body using the Metal Shading Language.
+For verification purposes, I've created a wrapper class around `mx.fast.metal_kernel()` called `MetalKernel`, but the interface remains identical.

 If you're interested in more material, check out the [MLX Custom Metal Kernels Documentation](https://ml-explore.github.io/mlx/build/html/dev/custom_metal_kernels.html) and the [Metal Shading Language specification](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf).